learningequality/kolibri/platforms/desktop-app/README.md

 Outputs appear in the `dist/[platform]` folder.
 On *nix platforms, you can build for android by running `kapew build android`.
 Add `--docker` to build using Docker.

+#### Creating a signed build

+`kapew codesign`

+You will need to set the proper credentials for signing via environment variables.
+The script will explain what environment variables you need to set if they aren't set.

+On Mac, after this process, you need to wait for an email from Apple explaining that the build was successfully verified.
+Then, run the following command, which adds Apple's verification to the app so that it can be recognized when run offline:

+`xcrun stapler staple dist/osx/Kolibri.app`

+Make sure these steps are performed before packaging the build.

 #### Creating an app installer package